-Germany is the nation with the best potatoes.
+Germany is the nation that has the best potatoes.
 There are so many varieties.
-Find out today how to make the Potato Soup Berlin Style or as we call it in german the “Berliner Kartoffelsuppe”.
-Such a soup we also would call “Eintopf” because everything is cooked in ONE PAN.
+Find out today how to make the Potato Soup Berlin Style or as we call it in German the “Berliner Kartoffelsuppe”.
+Such a soup we would call “Eintopf” because everything is cooked in ONE PAN.
 These Eintopf dishes are very popular in Germany.

 One reason is for sure that they are very easy to make and you can vary them.

 If you don’t use the ham and sausages you get a nice vegetarian soup.
 If you make enough you can freeze the soup too so you always can get a delicious soup quickly on the table.
 Happy Cooking!